AstraZeneca/KAZU/docs/ontology_parser.rst

         return "CHEMBL"

-Finally, we need to set the class field, so the full class looks like:
+Finally, we need to set the class `name` field, so the full class looks like:

 .. code-block:: python